 The Scotia Rewards Points value varies depending on what you redeem.
 Here’s a list of all the redemptions you can make and how much 10,000 points would be worth:

-- Booking travel through Scotia Rewards travel portal – $100
+- Booking travel through the Scotia Rewards travel portal – $100

 - Booking travel on your own – $100